Save

 However, they can also be quite heavy and bulky to transport, rust easily if not maintained, and they won’t work if you can’t stabilise the stake in the ground.

-Camp ovens
+Camp Ovens

 Camp ovens are very well known in the camping market, and the enjoyment they bring campers never grows old.
 The idea of a camp oven is to give you portable baking facilities while camping.